OCA/sale-workflow/sale_coupon_advanced/readme/DESCRIPTION.rst

 2) Create program to apply pre-defined price lists.
 This is tricky as applying pricelist to sale order may cause not revertible changes on product prices if you edit them manually or set a pricelist to customer manually
+3) Promotions applicable only for first sale order of the customer.